 Here are a few places to buy train tickets:

-Deutsche Bahn (German Rail System): The best way to buy German train tickets is directly through Germany’s national rail system — Deutsche Bahn (www.bahn.de).
-It accepts virtually all international credit cards and tickets can be sent to you electronically (so no need to print).
-The website always gives you the cheapest tickets and route options.
+You can buy German train tickets directly through Germany’s national rail system — Deutsche Bahn (www.bahn.de).
+It accepts most international credit cards and tickets can be sent to you electronically or printed at home.

-NOTE: Tickets tickets can be purchased about six months in advance.
+NOTE: German train tickets can be purchased about six months in advance.

 DO I NEED TO BUY GERMAN TRAIN TICKETS IN ADVANCE?

-Long-Distance Trains: Yes.
-For high-speed/long-distance trains you should book early to get the best price — fares rise as the departure date approaches.
-For example, a ticket purchased day of travel can cost 4x the price as one bought a month or two in advance.
+Yes.
+For high-speed/long-distance trains in Germany, you should book early to get the best price—fares rise as the departure date approaches.
+For example, a ticket purchased on the day of travel can cost 3x-4x the price as one bought a month or two in advance.

 These high-speed trains include InterCity Express (ICE), ICE Sprinter, InterCity (IC), Eurocity (EC).

-Regional Trains: No. These trains are all fixed price based off distance traveled.
-Simply show up to the station, buy your ticket, and hop on the train.
+No. These trains have a fixed price based on the distance traveled.
+Simply show up at the station, buy your ticket, and hop on the train.
 These trains are obviously slower and you’ll have more connections.
+However, you can book them via the Omio or TrainLine app simply for the convenience of not needing to buy them at the station.

 Types of German Train Tickets